Stitch up a fun Mickey Mouse-inspired purse perfect for your next trip to Walt Disney World with our Alice Bag Sewing Pattern.

-Today I’m excited to share with you a free addition that I’ve made to my Alice Bag Sewing pattern.
-When I designed the Alice bag, my ideas was to make a basic round bag pattern then find ways to customize and personalize that basic round shape.
+Today, I’m excited to share a free addition that I’ve made to my Alice Bag Sewing pattern.
+When I designed the Alice bag, my idea was to make a basic circle purse pattern.
+Then, find ways to customize and personalize that basic round shape.

 The first one is from Veronica of Sew Very.

 It does look really nice with the straps on the side like that, so I think it just comes down to personal preference.
-If you’re interested in making the bag, hop on over and read her post, I think you’ll find her sewing tips very helpful!
+If you’re interested in making the bag, hop on over and read her post.
+I think you’ll find her sewing tips very helpful!

 The next bag I wanted to show you was made by Louise of Sew Sofia

-Which I think is a great idea, that way if you ever wanted to use the bag as a cosmetic bag instead of a cross body bag you could easily just make a new strap.
+Which I think is a great idea, that way, if you ever wanted to use the bag as a cosmetic bag instead of a crossbody bag, you could easily make a new strap.

 I’m also totally in love with the rose gold hardware she chose for her bag.
 Now I need to figure out where to pick some up stateside.

-Okay, now onto that Mickey Mouse inspired bag.
+Okay, now, onto that Mickey Mouse-inspired bag.

-For Spring break this year we headed to Disney World, we have annual passes, so it just makes sense to go for the school breaks since part of the trip is already paid for.
+For Spring break this year, we headed to Disney World; we have annual passes, so it just makes sense to go for the school breaks since part of the trip is already paid for.

 If you have not already bought the Alice Bag pattern and want to make the Mickey Inspired version, I’ve updated the PDF in the shop so that it includes the additional instructions.